typelevel/fs2/site/docs/guide.md

 ---

 <!--
-This markdown file contains code examples which can be compiled using tut.
-Switch to `project docs`, then do `tut`.
+This markdown file contains code examples which can be compiled using mdoc.
+Switch to `project docs`, then do `mdoc`.
 Output is produced in `docs/`.
 -->

 # FS2: The Official Guide